ABOUT ME

 After promotion to Inspector I returned to response policing, running a team of officers answering the 999 calls.
 As “Duty Officer” I had responsibility for all the high risk and critical incidents running across my policing area - such as high risk missing people, and serious incidents such as murders or abductions.

 Later I moved to a team planning and deploying firearms officers on operations focusing on London’s most serious, violent criminals - those who had firearms, and had used them to murder or maim others, or planned to do so.
+This role included working with surveillance officers, covert firearms teams and Counter Terrorist Specialist Firearms Officers, to locate, track and arrest some of London’s most serious criminals, including those suspected of terrorist planning.

 I also worked on a number of ceremonial events, such as the State Opening of Parliament in central London, which requires a large number of armed officers to keep everyone safe during such a high profile event.
-As well as all of these, I was involved in a number of counter-terrorist operations, working alongside Counter Terrorist Specialist Firearms Officers.